-If you've been considering getting a chin implant to bring more balance to your face and confidence to your demeanor, request a free consultation online, or call Romanelli Cosmetic Surgery at (631) 424-3600.
+If you've been considering getting a chin implant to bring more balance to your face and confidence to your demeanor, request a consultation online, or call Romanelli Cosmetic Surgery at (631) 424-3600.

 Dr. James Romanelli and Dr. David Pincus see the consultation as a chance to discuss your cosmetic goals and to answer all of your questions about chin augmentation surgery.
 Patients who travel from New York City and throughout the Northeast are treated with professionalism in a warm, positive environment that prioritizes your needs.
 Dr. Romanelli or Dr. Pincus will discuss your personal health history and the specific techniques he plans to use.
 It's also a good idea to bring any photos of people who have chins you like.

 Chin augmentation surgery is an outpatient procedure performed using light anesthesia, and it's typically completed in 30 minutes to an hour.
 An incision is made either beneath your lower lip inside your mouth or externally below your chin.
 The implant is inserted and secured to your chin before sutures are used to close the incision.
 Your surgeon then bandages your chin to help minimize swelling.

 Patients who want to achieve a look of proportion and balance often choose to combine rhinoplasty (nose surgery) with chin augmentation surgery.
 In those cases, the surgery generally takes about 1.5 to 2 hours.

 Recovery after chin augmentation surgery depends on whether your surgeon made an incision beneath your lower lip or under your chin.
 An internal incision will require a liquid diet for a few days.
 You'll also probably feel more numbness, similar to the feeling after a visit to the dentist.